MadCzarls/symfony-docker/README.md

 1. docker-compose version 1.28.4, build cabd5cfb

 # TODO
-1. scripts - move container name to ENV and used this name in scripts
+1. scripts - move container name to ENV and use it in scripts;
+1. change based distros (eg. Ubuntu) for something more lightweight.

 # Usage
 Clone repository, `cd` inside, create `docker-compose.yml` based on `docker-compose.yml.dist` (take into account comments inside) and run: